BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 Although other Python packages [@kerrgeodesicgw] with similar functionality do exist, they mostly rely on numerical integration to compute geodesics.
 The analytic solutions used by `KerrGeoPy` have two main advantages over this approach.
-First, they are guaranteed to be stable and can be quickly evaluated at any point in time.
+First, they are guaranteed to be numerically stable and can be quickly evaluated at any point in time.
 Second, they produce several useful intermediate terms which cannot easily be computed using numerical integration.